 4 Types of Fire Sprinkler Systems

 This is the most common type of sprinkler system, which is also used in office buildings, retail establishments and climate-controlled warehouses.
 The name speaks for itself; the wet system constantly has water running in the sprinkler piping.
 Most of the workplaces use this because of its fast reaction time.
+Find more from this page.

 It works through enabling a heat-detecting glass bulb on the sprinkler head to break instantly once fire is detected.
 Though efficient, these systems are only recommended in areas with a steady temperature above freezing level to prevent water from solidifying.
 As a result of disregarding caution, some buildings have resulted to leaking pipes due to the freezing and expanding of water.